Silpapbose/Python-project/README.md

 ## Project Overview

-This project reads weather data from a CSV file and provides useful insights such as:
+This project reads weather data from a dataset sourced from Kaggle and provides useful insights such as:

 * Average, minimum, and maximum temperature
 * Temperature trends over time